 The second season, which kicks off Sunday at 10:30 p.m., flows with more confidence and pluck than the first right off the bat — a good show that has only improved.
 Often a second season pick-up is the endorsement a creator needs to relax into her vision.
 Rae certainly has.

 Rae's Issa remains at the center of "Insecure," and the visual interplay between her external image and her internal voice makes her character honest, flawed and incredibly funny.
 There's the Issa who psyches herself up with pep talks in bathroom mirrors and the Issa the world sees, one whose eyes are often wide with confusion or awkward disappointment.
 Loving both is easy enough.

 Issa is braver now and her story broadens beyond simply digging into the gritty frustrations she and Molly face at work and in their off hours.
-It all makes the new eight-episode season immediate feel more vibrant than the first.
-But the Issa of season 1 is in a new place for the first time five years.
-Although her status with her longterm boyfriend Lawrence (Jay Ellis) remains unclear, she’s alone and horny in the apartment they used to share.
+It all makes the new eight-episode season immediately feel more vibrant than the first.
+But the Issa of season 1 is in a new place for the first time in five years.
+Although her status with her long-term boyfriend Lawrence (Jay Ellis) remains unclear, she's alone and horny in the apartment they used to share.